PrateekKumarSingh/PowershellDemos/Pipelines/readme.md

 # DRAWBACKS (Because it's designed that way)

 *   Not very fast **in most cases**, there is a [performance penalty](./Example2_Speed.ps1) that comes with Pipelines
-*   Its a trade-off between High Memmory Consumption and Speed.
+*   Its a trade-off between Low Memmory Consumption and Speed.
     Choice is yours there is nothing wrong or right, if you understand how and when to use Pipelines.